PyFlat/Praktikum-2023/README.md

 ## Usage
 To use this software, first clone the GitHub repo and navigate to out/artifacts/Praktikum2023_jar.
 You will find three files located there:
 * A file named config.cfg, that includes project [config](#config)
-* A file named xyz.json .
-This is just a test file, and it is used for testing.
+* A folder named testdata .
+This folder contains some json files for testing and demonstration.
 * A java archive named Praktikum2023.jar .
 You can run this file.
 If you want more debug information, use the cmd to execute the file.
   ```java -jar Praktikum2023.jar``` **WARNING: You need to have java version 8+ installed.**